gglover/pokemon-palettes/README.md

 Ended up being more of an organizational challenge with Backbone.
 This was a rewrite of a project that I picked up to learn jQuery a bit better.
 I abandoned it after ~200 lines due to spaghetti overflow.
 (kept the file in old_stuff/) Backbone really cleaned it up this time around.

+Site is live if you look through the projects on my website (peep the bio)